University of Texas at San Antonio: Football

 The football team plays its home games in the 65,000-seat Alamodome in Downtown San Antonio.
 The university won its first football game against Northeastern State University on September 3, 2011, in front of a record attendance of 56,743.
 Thus setting the NCAA's record for the highest-attended inaugural game for a start-up program.
 The Roadrunners also broke the attendance record for an inaugural season, averaging 35,521 per game.
 UTSA lead the WAC in attendance for the 2012 season.
-The Roadrunners now compete in Conference USA.
-The UTSA administration was very supportive of the move, with then-President Ricardo Romo noting the conference will fit the Roadrunners well.
+The Roadrunners now compete in The American Athletic Conference (AAC) after previously being a part of Conference USA.
+The UTSA administration was very supportive of the move along with AAC commissioner Mike Aresco stating, "We're really excited about UTSA coming into our conference.
+They bring so much, and this community brings so much, I said to myself, 'Why didn't we do it before?'
+We had 11 teams for a while, and we didn't expand, and you just can't get a better program coming in."